 Tips to Avoid the Airplane Cold

 1. Stay hydrated.
 It turns out that drinking plenty of water will not only counter the overall dehydrating effects of air travel, which can lead to headaches, stomach problems, cramps, fatigue and more, but can actually fortify your preemptive natural immune mechanisms to function considerably better.
-Of course, this is the case in normal daily life -- when exercising, during prolonged sun exposure, etc. Even caffeine and alcohol consumption can dry you out.
-However, in an airplane, where your nose and throat are on the front lines of the war with exceedingly dry air, these are the first places to suffer.
+Of course, this is the case in normal daily life -- when exercising, during prolonged sun exposure, etc. However, in an airplane, where your nose and throat are on the front lines of the war with exceedingly dry air, these are the first places to suffer.

 Nasal mists have been found to be very effective in keeping this system working in your nose.
+(We like the ones from Ayr.)
 Additionally, hot drinks are a good way to keep your protective mucous membranes working -- first, to assist in keeping you generally hydrated; second, by triggering the system into gear; and third, by directly providing moisture in the form of steam.
 Note that this is not a treatment per se.
 Rather, it just keeps your defenses strong and functioning.

 2. Keep your hands clean.
-Your hands are the most consistent point of first contact with cold, flu and other germs.
-It is a direct line from armrest/ handshake/seat back to fingers to fork to mouth to full-blown fever a few days later.
+Your hands are the most consistent point of first contact with cold, flu and other germs on planes and elsewhere.
+It is a direct line from armrest/ handshake/seatback to fingers to fork to mouth to full-blown fever a few days later.
 Scientists report that the viruses that cause colds and flu can survive for hours on your skin or on objects such as armrests, TV remote control handsets, tray tables and other similar surfaces.
 However, the simple act of washing your hands with hot water and soap is a formidable rampart against this transfer of harmful microorganisms.

 Of course, airplane cabins are tight places; getting out of your seat to wash up before and after every snack time can be almost impossible, as the flight attendants command the aisles, your seatmates are trying to eat, tray tables are down cabin-wide, and no one involved really wants to have folks getting up and down and roaming around the cabin.
 (Even on the ground, the water in many locations can carry water-borne bacteria that may not agree with all Western constitutions.)
 In these cases, the Centers for Disease Control and Prevention recommends alcohol-based products made specifically for washing hands.